jorwat/PlaylistGenerator/README.md

  matchAndViewSongs.
 These were eventually handled down the line in the playlist app with messages to the user.

  ##Phase 4: Task 3
+ - The first thing I fixed was creating specific scene classes for the non essential scenes.
+The PlaylistApp was running each scene within the class which introduced limited cohesion.
+Breaking them up increases it and opens up the option of easily adding in new scenes and swapping them out within the program.
+ - The final thing I did was move all of the key functions for manipulating the library within the scene classes.
+Before they were also in the PlaylistApp which introduced alot of coupling between the PlaylistApp and the Library, Playlists, and songs.
+Now, these individual functions are offloaded within the scenes itself, so the PlaylistApp isnt being cluttered with these.
+Therefore, any functions for to manipulated the data are consolidated to the scene.